Photo: Visit Utah - Steve Greenwood

-I remember ... not really that long ago ... the single lane ribbon of highway heading from Park City to Heber in the valley below.
+I remember ... not really that long ago ... the single lane ribbon of highway heading from Park City to Heber down through the bottom of the valley below.
 And the even narrower road following the meandering Provo River from Francis heading towards Heber.

 But now ... with the double-lane divided highway skirting the mountainside overlooking the reservoir below ... we rarely even stop to look and enjoy the view.

-My favorite area in Utah ...
-Park City to Heber.
+My Favorite Area in Utah ...
+Park City to Heber

 This scenic park opened June 29, 1995.
 Made up of two distinct recreation areas, it is now a year-round playground for water sports, camping, picnicking, fishing, boating, swimming, hiking and mountain biking.

 Jordanelle Reservoir ... depending on the year and the resulting snow-melt ... covers 3300 acres.
-And is located at an elevation of 6,200 feet.
+It is located at an elevation of 6,200 feet.
 Anglers can fish for rainbow trout, cutthroat trout, brown trout, and smallmouth bass.

-In fact, if you're interested in fishing, you may need a
+In fact, if you're interested in fishing, you may need a boat rental.
+The full-service marina offers boat rentals, boat fueling, pontoon rentals, moorings,and indoor boat storage.

 How Do You Get to Jordanelle State Park?